sourcegraph/customer-training/trainings/cody/end-user-onboarding-script-intro-to-cody.md

 ## 4. Cody capabilities

 ### Chat
 Cody chat works like most AI chatbots.
-You can questions about your code and Cody provides answers based on the context provided in the prompt & your codebase.
+You can ask questions about your code, and Cody provides answers based on the Context supplied in the prompt & your codebase.
 Here are some examples of what Cody can do:

 #### General questions about your code
 Here are some questions about a repository or a file that can help you get started: